Below are some useful Dutch greetings:

 - In Belgium the situation is different.
 In Belgium people tend to speak more formally unless speaking to a close friend, close family member, etc.

 I hope that the above post has given you an introduction to Dutch grettings as well as some other commonly used words in the Dutch language.
-If you have found this post useful, please share it on social media using the links below.
+If you have found this post useful, please share it on social media using the links towards the bottom of this page.